pm67nz/hpc_training/_lessons/002-programming-environment.md

 CC -o simpleMpiCxx simpleMpi.cxx  # compile C++ code
 ```

-There is no need to invoke special compilers for MPI code or to apply special compiler options for code with OpenMP directives - use ftn, cc, and CC
+Note that these wrappers are always the same, regardless of your choice of compiler (Cray, Intel, or GNU).
+The wrappers will ensure correct linking of your code with compiler runtime libraries, and with Cray-supported libraries (such as Cray's `libsci` scientific library, or netCDF).
+We will get to that topic later in this session.

-in all cases.
+There is also no need to invoke special compilers for MPI code or to apply special compiler options for code with OpenMP directives - use ftn, cc, and CC in all cases.

 ### Programming environments

-The default programming environment provides ```cray``` compilers; however, other compilers can also be selected using
+The default programming environment provides Cray's CCE (Cray Compiler Environment) for Fortran, C, and C++.
+However, other compilers can also be selected using

 ```
 module swap PrgEnv-cray PrgEnv-intel